Orbitale/Rymfony/README.md

     - 🟩 Make sure the web server's IP and port can be customized through a `--listen ip:port` option.
     - 🟩 Once a "way to start PHP" is found (either via CGI on Windows, FPM on Linux, or PHP's native server for other cases), make sure we can start a background PHP process.
     - 🟩 Transform the standard web server into an HTTP proxy to PHP using a FastCGI client
+    - 🟥 #81 Tail logs to a file when server is run in the background
     - 🟥 Make sure the server process is **totally** detached from the terminal in Windows.
 There are some issues about this, and it needs more investigation.
 Check [this blog post section](https://www.orbitale.io/2020/06/25/being-a-php-developer-on-windows-10-cool-snippets.html#3-symfony-binary-the-http-server) for more information.
     - 🟥 When the server is stopped (via Ctrl+C or via a panic), make sure PHP is stopped too.
     - 🟥 Allow listing running servers globally, without necessarily using a `.pid` file.